darcipeoples/linkedin-solvers/README.md

 Solver for Tango game on LinkedIn.
 The program accepts text or image inputs.
 Also works to solve puzzles from the Tango iOS app.

 ### LinkedIn
-This puzzle was solved in 0.5 seconds.
+This puzzle was solved in 4 ms.
+Image parsing takes 0.3 seconds.

 **Input**